 From the ex-post evaluation of previous railroad and metro projects, it has been learnt that the establishment of a financially independent project implementation structure is important from the standpoint of ensuring proper operation and maintenance.
-Since improvement of ridership of the metro system is essential for financial soundness of CMRL, Tamil Nadu State Transport Authority is to rationalize bus routes so that the metro does not compete with bus passengers' demand and buses play a role of feeder networking for the metro.
-Moreover, CMRL is planning several businesses related to the metro such as advertising and property development in order to further improve the financial standing of the Project.
+Since improvement of ridership of the metro system is essential for financial soundness of KMRC, the Government of West Bengal is expected to rationalize the bus routes so that the metro does not compete with bus passengers' demand and buses play a role of feeder networking for the metro.
+Moreover, KMRC is planning several businesses related to the metro such as advertising and property development in order to further improve the financial standing of the Project.
+From the ex-post evaluation of former "Calcutta Metro Railways Construction Project", in particular, it should be noted that careful consideration on the factors that may affect the credibility of the construction period, such as technical feasibility or land acquisition and resettlement, is important in order to avoid delays in the case where construction is undertaken in densely populated areas.